andrew/ultimate-awesome/README.md

 - [awesome-ai-music-generation](https://github.com/Curated-Awesome-Lists/awesome-ai-music-generation) - A curated compilation of AI-driven generative music resources and projects.
 Explore the blend of machine learning algorithms and musical creativity.
 - [awesome-falco](https://github.com/developer-guy/awesome-falco) - A curated list of Falco related tools, frameworks, blogs, podcasts, and articles.
 - [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.
-- [Awesome-3D-LiDAR-Datasets](https://github.com/minwoo0611/Awesome-3D-LiDAR-Datasets) - This reposiotry is the collection for public 3D LiDAR datasets.
 - [awesome-data-poisoning-and-backdoor-attacks](https://github.com/penghui-yang/awesome-data-poisoning-and-backdoor-attacks) - A curated list of papers & resources linked to data poisoning, backdoor attacks and defenses against them (no longer maintained).
 - [awesome-scapy](https://github.com/secdev/awesome-scapy) - Great packages that use Scapy.
 - [awesome-pesquisa](https://github.com/anabastos/awesome-pesquisa) - Curated list of research content in portuguese .
 - [awesome-learn](https://github.com/csantanapr/awesome-learn) - Cloud Native Learning Path.
 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of awesome cloud storage providers for individuals and family sorted by minimal plan price.
 - [awesome-opendata-rus](https://github.com/infoculture/awesome-opendata-rus) - Opendata resources in Russian / Открытые данные на русском языке.
+- [awesome-fullstack](https://github.com/kevindeasis/awesome-fullstack) - ¯\_(ツ)_/¯ Learn to code: curated list to learn full stack.
+Includes learning materials and other resources~.
 - [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
 - [awesome-community-curated-nlp](https://github.com/alvations/awesome-community-curated-nlp) - Community Curated NLP List.
 - [awesome-elvish](https://github.com/elves/awesome-elvish) - A curated list of awesome Elvish packages, modules, and tools that support Elvish.
-- [awesome-fullstack](https://github.com/kevindeasis/awesome-fullstack) - ¯\_(ツ)_/¯ Learn to code: curated list to learn full stack.
-Includes learning materials and other resources~.
 - [awesome-common-lisp-learning](https://github.com/GustavBertram/awesome-common-lisp-learning) - A curated list of awesome Common Lisp learning resources.
 - [awesome-ceo](https://github.com/kuchin/awesome-ceo) - A curated and opinionated list of resources for startup founders and leaders of high-growth companies.
 - [lobe-chat-plugins](https://github.com/lobehub/lobe-chat-plugins) - 🧩 / 🏪  Plugin Index - This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
-- [awesome-netbox](https://github.com/netbox-community/awesome-netbox) - A curated list of awesome NetBox resources.
+- [awesome-algorand](https://github.com/aorumbayev/awesome-algorand) - ⚡A curated list of awesome resources related to the Ⱥlgorand Blockchain ⛓.
 - [awesome-provable](https://github.com/awesomo4000/awesome-provable) - A curated set of links to formal methods involving provable code.
 - [awesome-kubernetes-operator-resources](https://github.com/calvin-puram/awesome-kubernetes-operator-resources) - A curated list of awesome resources: articles, books and videos about Kubernetes Operators.
 - [Awesome-ICCV2023-Low-Level-Vision](https://github.com/DarrenPan/Awesome-ICCV2023-Low-Level-Vision) - A Collection of Papers and Codes in ICCV2023/2021 about low level vision.